- Roof anchors and fall arrest systems design and verification

 Project Case Studies

 The Communications Research Centre Canada is a campus focused on the research and development of wireless technologies.
-As a result, access to the roof levels on many of the campus structures is daily occurrence for the staff and scientists.
-Cleland Jardine Engineering Ltd. has been involved in many projects throughout the campus including one of the most recent and currently ongoing assignments which includes the design of three new stand alone structural steel stair cases which will provide easy access to important research equipment on the penthouse roof levels.
+As a result, access to the roof levels on many of the campus structures is a daily occurrence for the staff and scientists.
+Cleland Jardine Engineering Ltd has been involved in many projects throughout the campus including one of the most recent and currently ongoing assignments which includes the design of three new stand alone structural steel stair cases which will provide easy access to important research equipment on the penthouse roof levels.